tomtominator/Toms-Lathe-and-Saw/index.md

 |  |

 Thomas Woodworking Co is a home shop based out of Los Angeles, California.
-I am a young woodworker using my eye for style in each of my pieces.
 All pieces are handcrafted personally with the greatest attention to detail.
-My best works have transformed dead trees with a story to tell around my neighborhood into beautiful, functional art pieces.
-In each section, my favorite piece is linked to at the top.
+Local dead trees, many of which died in California's recent severe drought, are used in most projects.

 | [Contact Me](Contact.md) |